 Also not in the bag… one pair at least anyway!
-Depending on where you’re travelling and your plans, you need always comfortable pair of shoes.
+Depending on where you’re travelling and your plans, you need a comfortable pair of shoes.
 If you’re travelling in winter, you also need a warm pair!
-I like to go with boots, since they’re often waterproof and warm and if you buy a slip on or zip version they’re easy to take on and off at the airport.
+I like to go with boots since they’re often waterproof and warm and if you buy a slip on or zip version they’re easy to take on and off at the airport.
 Try a pair of thinner but warm woollen socks, like Smartwool socks, to keep your feet warm in your boots!

 If it’s not so cold where you’re travelling or you need shoes for hiking or some outdoor activity, just wear your boots at the airport so the smaller pair is in your bag.